textbook/vanilla-code-sandbox/README.md

-# vanilla-code-sandbox
+# Code Sandbox

-Created with CodeSandbox
+Basic template for a Code Sandbox with integrated instructions.